KarzsGHR/2018-CTF-writeup/2018game_picoctf/Forensics/Recovering_From_the_Snap.md

 ## S

-Mount and use 'file' check
+Mount and use 'strings' check
 ```
 strings /Volumes/Transcend/2018pico/animals.dd | more